saybou/cheat/cheat.md

 )
 ```

-You will need to install missing plugins like :
+You may have to install some missing plugins like :

 - [zsh-autosuggestions](https://github.com/zsh-users/zsh-autosuggestions)
 - [zsh-nvm](https://github.com/lukechilds/zsh-nvm)